atolye15/checklist/checklists/a-remote-day-of-atolye15.md

 You might want to follow [Design Life-Cycle of a Jira Issue](/checklist/design-life-cycle-of-a-jira-issue) or [Coding Life-Cycle of a Jira Issue](/checklist/coding-life-cycle-of-a-jira-issue)

 - [ ] Prepare lunch
-Since there is no Seço around :disappointed_relieved: , you should prepare your own lunch
+Since there is no Seço around 😞, you should prepare your own lunch

 - [ ] Wash your hands
 This should be your at least 4th washing today.